tomas-fryza/vhdl-course/labs/5-counter/README.md

 1. Extend the code from the previous part and use generics in both, design and testbench sources.

    In design source, use generic `N` to define number of bits for the counter.

-   In testbench, define a constant, prior to declaring the component:
+In **testbench**, define a constant, prior to declaring the component:

    ```vhdl
    constant COUNTER_WIDTH : integer := 6;
    ```

-   and use it to declare your counter signal:
+   and use it to declare your internal counter signal:

    ```vhdl
    signal count : std_logic_vector(COUNTER_WIDTH-1 downto 0);